novemberborn/identifierfy/README.md

 # identifierfy

-Rewrites an identifier string so its valid according to ES2015.
+Rewrites an identifier string so it's valid according to ES2015.
 Tested with Node.js 0.10 and above.

 Please see [this awesome article by Mathias